-Each year of the program is strongly integrated between courses, and the courses themselves have a defined ascending development in terms of skills, development and creative applications of course objectives.
+Each year of the program is strongly integrated between courses, and the courses themselves have a defined ascending year-over-year development in terms of skills, development, and creative applications of course objectives.

-Of particular note is that the studios are all multi-channel, two five channel studios, and an eight-channel studio.
+Of particular note is that the studios are all multi-channel, two five channel studios, and an eightchannel studio.
 The classroom is 9.5 [nine channels with 5 subwoofers].
 From the first day, the studio assignments are in five-channels.